Red squirrel: Description

 The red squirrel has a typical head-and-body length of 19 to 23 cm, a tail length of 15 to 20 cm, and a mass of 250 to 340 g.
 Males and females are the same size.

-The long tail helps the squirrel to balance and steer when jumping from tree to tree and running along branches and may keep the animal warm during sleep.
+The long tail helps the squirrel to balance and steer when jumping from tree to tree and running along branches, and may keep the animal warm during sleep.
+It is also used to signal during social interactions.

-The coat of the red squirrel varies in colour with time of year and location.
-There are several coat colour morphs ranging from black to red.
+The dorsal coat color of S. vulgaris is dark but otherwise highly variable.
+There are several coat colour morphs, ranging through red, reddish-brown, brown, bright chestnut, gray, black, and bluish.
+Polymorphism is common, although the particular proportions of coat colors vary between different areas.
 Red coats are most common in Great Britain; in other parts of Europe and Asia different coat colours coexist within populations, much like hair colour in some human populations.
+Melanism is common, particularly in continental, boreal, and montane populations.
+Dark coloration is rare in the British Isles.
+Populations dominated by a single color type are rare and mostly occur on islands.

 The underside of the squirrel is always white-cream in colour.
 The red squirrel sheds its coat twice a year, switching from a thinner summer coat to a thicker, darker winter coat with noticeably larger ear-tufts (a prominent distinguishing feature of this species) between August and November.
 A lighter, redder overall coat colour, along with the ear-tufts in adults and smaller size, distinguish the red squirrel from the eastern grey squirrel.

+The skeleton is physically adapted for climbing and leaping.
+The red squirrel's bones are relatively light, while the hind legs are disproportionately long and heavy.